 Un-surrendered U.K. losses may be carried forward indefinitely to be offset against future taxable profits, subject to numerous utilization criteria and restrictions.
-The amount that can be offset each year is limited to £5.0 million plus an incremental 50% of U.K. taxable profits.
-After accounting for tax credits receivable, we had accumulated tax losses for carry forward in the United Kingdom of \$241.4 million as of March 31, 2021.
-The Company carries a \$2.0 million deferred tax asset balance related to the U.S. entity.
+The amount that can be offset each year is limited to £5.0 million plus an incremental 50% of United Kingdom taxable profits.
+After accounting for tax credits receivable, we had accumulated tax losses for carry forward in the United Kingdom of \$252.8 million as of June 30, 2021.
+The Company carries a \$1.6 million deferred tax asset balance related to the U.S. entity.
 We have recorded a valuation allowance against the net deferred tax asset where the recoverability due to future taxable profits is unknown.
+The change in the UK tax rate to 25% from 1 April 2023, enacted in the quarter, does not impact our results because the UK is in a full valuation allowance position.

-In the event we generate revenues in the future, we may benefit from the U.K. "patent box" regime that allows profits attributable to revenues from patents or patented products to be taxed at an effective rate of 10%.
+In the event we generate revenues in the future, we may benefit from the United Kingdom "patent box" regime that allows profits attributable to revenues from patents or patented products to be taxed at an effective rate of 10%.